Bartlesville Radio » News » Tri County Tech Robotics Team Begins Competitions

 Garrett Giles

-Tri County Tech in Bartlesville gives a shoutout to FIRST Robotics Team 2165 BisonBots as the made it to the semi-finals in their first Robotics competition of the year.
+Tri County Tech in Bartlesville gives a shout out to FIRST Robotics Team 2165 BisonBots as the made it to the semi-finals in their first Robotics competition of the year.

 Any Tri County Tech student or Bartlesville High School students enrolled in a Project Lead The Way (PLTW) class are eligible to join.